Arham-Kungle/Day--01-of-My-Coding-Journey/README.md

 CAN'T UPLOAD ANY CODE AS CURRENTLY I'M WORKING ON MAKING MY FIRST COLLEGE WEBSITE.
 WILL SURELY UPLOAD ONE'S IT'S COMPLETE, TILL THEN STAY CONNECTED.

-Day 19:# Hello World Program in C++
+Day 19:# Hello World Program in C

-Created a basic "Hello World" program written in C++.
+Created a basic "Hello World" program written in C.
-It is often the first program beginners write to understand C++ syntax and how to output text to the console.
+It is often the first program beginners write to understand C syntax and how to output text to the console.

 Date:-09/07/2026
-CURRENTLY LEARNING C++ AND MAKING FOUNDATION STRONG ON IT.
+CURRENTLY LEARNING C AND MAKING FOUNDATION STRONG ON IT.
 BUILDING LOGIC.
 WILL UPLOAD SOMETHING INTERESTING SHORTLY STAY TUNED👍👍

+Date :-01/09/2026
+I have learned C language and will shortly start Python